 The shadow of Brexit hangs inevitably over any discussion of the UK's current market state.
 Former Prime Minister David Cameron's decision to offer the British public a referendum on whether or not to stay as part of the European Union proved far more divisive than could have been anticipated.
-On Friday 24th June 2016 the results were in.
-51.9% voted in favour of leaving the EU, a small but significant majority.
+On Friday, June 24, 2016, the results were in.
+Fifty-one-point-nine percent voted in favor of leaving the EU, a small but significant majority.